Afro-Guyanese: Slavery

+White supremacist planters owned Africans as private property and systematically robbed them of any human rights or freedom.
+Black people were considered racially and culturally inferior which led many enslaved to develop internalized shame and stigma toward their ancestral traditions.
+Even though Black people were considered an essential element of the colonial economy, their working conditions were brutal.
+It's estimated African slaves moved 100 million tons of clay to create the irrigation system for the plantations.
+They produced coffee, cut sugarcane, and picked cotton for the Dutch market.
+The mortality rate was high, and the dismal conditions led to more than half a dozen slave rebellions.

-The most famous slave uprising, the Berbice Slave Uprising, began in February 1763.
+The Berbice Slave Uprising began on 23 February 1763.
 On two plantations on the Canje River in Berbice, slaves rebelled, taking control of the region.
 As plantation after plantation fell to the slaves, the European population fled; eventually only half of the whites who had lived in the colony remained.
 Led by Cuffy (now the national hero of Guyana), the African freedom fighters came to number about 3,000 and threatened European control over the Guianas.
-The freedom fighters were defeated with the assistance of troops from neighboring French and British colonies and from Europe.
+The freedom fighters were defeated with the assistance of troops from neighbouring French and British colonies and from Europe.

+Control of the Guyanese colonies alternated between the Dutch, French, and British Empires.
+The British Empire abolished the international slave trade in 1807.
+And in 1814, Essequibo, Demerara, and Berbice were officially ceded to them from the Netherlands.
 Colonial life was changed radically by the demise of slavery.
-Although the international slave trade was abolished in the British Empire in 1807, slavery itself continued in the form of "apprentice-ship".
-In what is known as the Demerara rebellion of 1823 10–13,000 slaves in Demerara-Essequibo rose up against their masters.
-Although the rebellion was easily crushed, the momentum for abolition remained, and by 1838 total emancipation had been effected.
+In what is known as the Demerara rebellion of 1823 10–13,000 slaves in Demerara-Essequibo rose up against their masters, although the rebellion was easily crushed.

-The system of apprentice-ship was established to create a buffer period for plantation owners; to keep former slaves as labor but providing payment.
+In 1833, the Slavery Abolition Act 1833 was passed.
+Slavery itself continued in the form of "apprentice-ship" which was established to create a buffer period for plantation owners; to keep former slaves as labour but providing payment.
+In 1838, total emancipation had been effected.